 As an educator, I’ve often used behavior modification to alter student behavior, so I thought, “Why not try it on myself?”
 I used candy rewards in class (I know it’s unhealthy, but don’t knock something that works).

 I’m not that interested in candy, and I certainly don’t need the extra calories, but I realized that the coffee pulling me away from my morning stretches might just be the thing I needed as a carrot for completing them – a reward!

-Four years ago, I decided to set coffee as my reward – NO coffee until I’d spent at least 10 minutes doing sit-ups, stretches, and planks.
+Years ago, I decided to set coffee as my reward – NO coffee until I’d spent at least 10 minutes doing sit-ups, stretches, and planks.
 And you know what?
 It’s worked!
-I’ve probably missed about five days in the past four years, and those with a good reason (that I can no longer recall).
+I’ve probably missed about five days in all four years, and those with a good reason (that I can no longer recall).